Yonkoma: Structure

+Yonkoma most commonly consists of gag comic strips within four panels of equal size ordered from top to bottom.
+They also sometimes run right-to-left horizontally or use a hybrid 2×2 style, depending on the layout requirements of the publication in which they appear.

 Uses

 These comic strips appear in almost all types of publications in Japan, including manga magazines, graphic novels, the comics section of newspapers, game magazines, cooking magazines, and so forth.
 The plot often ends within the four panels; although some serial development may pass on to future installments, creating a more continuous story.
 Some yonkoma also tackle serious topics, though most do so with humor.
 Some manga occasionally use yonkoma, usually at the end of a chapter or bound volume, as a non-canon joke to complement the story.